abhishek7786/Machine_Learning/competitions/Web_club_recruitment_NITK/README.md

 As I have just started with ML so competiting was entirely new to me.
 This competitions was one week long.

-I joined 4th day.
+I joined on 4th day.

 ## What I learned by taking in part in this competition ?

 Learned about feature engineering ?
 Why it is so important before fitting the model?
 How to handle the continuous data ?

 Concept of bins.
 Manually created bins and adaptive bins.

-Moreover log transoformation of continuous data.
+Log transoformation of continuous data.
 What is log transformation ?